Vickykumar03/Daily_wage_Tracker/README.md

 # 💼 Daily Wage Tracker
 ### *Daily Earnings Record — Built for Daily Wage Workers*

-A full-stack web application that helps daily wage workers track their earnings, work history, payment status, and generate income certificates for loan applications.
+A full-stack web application that helps daily wage workers **track their earnings**, manage work history, monitor payment status, and generate **income certificates for loan applications** — all backed by a persistent MongoDB database.

 ---